Here’s Why Your Teeth and Gums Might Feel More Sensitive Before Your Period, According to Dentists

 Prevention, at-home treatments, and when to see a doctor for menstruation gingivitis

 First and foremost, these experts suggest being extra mindful about having a solid dental routine.
-“If you do good oral hygiene habits at home—flossing daily and brushing twice a day for two minutes—and go to your dentist for regular cleanings, gingivitis (and subsequently, menstruation gingivitis) is something that’s reversible,” Dr. White says.
+“If you do good oral hygiene habits at home—flossing daily and brushing twice a day for two minutes each time—and go to your dentist for regular cleanings, gingivitis (and subsequently, menstruation gingivitis) is something that’s reversible,” Dr. White says.
 Adding in antibacterial mouthwash to prevent infection, reduce plaque, and more is another recommendation from Dr. Patti.

 At what point do you need to see a dentist, though?
 While regular dental care usually does the trick in helping gingivitis go away, any worsening tooth and mouth problems, or problems that extend past your period, indicate a trip to the dentist might be necessary for treatment recommendations and prevention tips.